Flat Fee 401k Retirement Plans

 - Robust online interface for plan sponsors and a dedicated employee website with retirement planning tools

 - 401(k) Days at your location for employees.
 We are Certified Financial Planner (CFP) professionals and meet with employees one-on-one to answer questions and discuss retirement planning, retirement income planning, and their investing needs.

 - Do you have an existing relationship with a third party administrator?
 Our plan providers are able to partner with many third party administrators.

-Smart Investment Options for your Employees
+Smart, Diversified Investment Options for your Employees

-Low-Cost Target Date Funds from Vanguard - Built on the principles of high diversification and low costs, these funds automatically adjust their risk level based on the number of years remaining to the targeted retirement date.
+Low-Cost Target Retirement Funds from Vanguard - Built on the principles of high diversification and low costs, these funds automatically adjust their risk level based on the number of years remaining to the targeted retirement date.

 Low-Cost, Highly Diversified Model Portfolios - Our model portfolios range from conservative to aggressive allocations and are designed to capture the returns of broad market indexes offered across the global financial markets using the Vanguard and Dimensional Fund Advisors mutual funds.
 No 12b-1 fees or revenue-sharing mutual funds.

 Build Your Own Portfolio - Employees may choose from a wide selection of low-cost funds from Vanguard and Dimensional Fund Advisors.

 Participant Self-Directed Brokerage Accounts from TD Ameritrade Institutional, optional